 “What’s with those bars,” my wife asked after spotting the white, dirt-bike handlebar that replaced the original tall, pullback style.
 They clearly do not belong.
 While they have a better, racier shape than the factory bars they should be chrome, not white, and without the off-road crossbrace.
 I’d also prefer the original dual exhaust pipes and airbox to the Vance & Hines 4-into-1 pipe and pod filters on the bike now.
 But at least those are period-correct modifications.
 Many riders switched pipes back in ’82.
 And the Vance & Hines setup gives off a lovely, raspy growl.
 Besides, have you seen the price of new pipes?
 Maybe later.

 For now I’ll enjoy the old bike’s smooth handling, prompt acceleration and raucous sound while there are still a few reasonably warm days left in the Northeast.
-It’s really more of a muscle bike than a cruiser, with enough attitude to stand up to Diavels, V-Rods, Street Glides and other macho modern machinery I might encounter on the road.
+It’s really more of a muscle bike than a cruiser, with enough attitude to stand up to Ducati Diavels, V-Rods, Street Glides and other macho modern machinery I might encounter on the road.
 Its throwback styling makes me feel like I’m riding through Eddy Grant’s “Electric Avenue” video, which dates to the same year as the bike.

-As 1980s nostalgia gathers momentum, bikes like this are likely to gain respect among vintage-bike enthusiasts that is largely missing today.
+As 1980s nostalgia gathers momentum, machines like this are likely to gain respect among vintage-bike enthusiasts that is largely missing today.
 Like the once-ignored Honda CB750s and Kawasaki Z1s of a decade earlier, power cruisers like the Suzuki will eventually become staples of motorcycle collections.